 If there is a violation of somebody's rights, then there is liability.
 Consider the question of liability this way.
 Who made the decision to send officers?
 There must be proper checks and balances in the system?!?
 Why is information ever not current, and twice verified?!?
-Officers serving warrants always violate civil rights; legitimate warrants are just Constitutionally "reasonable" violations!
+Officers serving warrants always risk violating civil rights; legitimate warrants are just Constitutionally "reasonable" violations!
 Information in warrants MUST always be accurate and current and verified.
 The damage done from a violation of the civil rights of an innocent person is too great to do second-rate work.
 Serving warrants is "Pass or Fail" work, and 100% accuracy is required or the system violates the Constitution's civil rights of citizens.

 IDENTIFY THE AGENTS AND THE PRINCIPAL

 The officers at the scene were "agents", acting on orders, acting as tools of the department.
 We must identify the "principal", and legal scholars will determine whether the principal may be a different employee of the department or its chief, or it may be a supervisor in some cases.
 There is a clear legal tenet that holds that "the principal is responsible for the actions of the agent".
 Who is the "principal" responsible for sending the officers?

 So we have to focus correctly to determine where liability rests.
 Officers doing a job are "agents".
 "The principal is responsible for the actions of its agent."

 These types of cases are far too common, but are hard to find prior to the Internet era.
 Before news traveled quickly and freely, attorneys representing departments and officers in cases where rights are violated insisted on "confidentiality clauses" in settlement agreements, so many of these cases were sealed before the public knew about them.